lvalentin/help/app/en/index.md

 ---
 layout: page
-title: "Check my Website documentation"
+title: "Check my Website service documentation"
 locale: "en"
 lead: "Welcome to the english version of the Check my Website service documentation."
 ---

+## What is Chek my Website ?

+Check my Website is a unique service for remote monitoring of websites and applications.
+It helps you to see the end-user point of view and gives you close insights on how to make your website « harder, faster, stronger ».

 ## What can you find here ?